 - Some of the only publicly accessible shore birding in Hays County

 - Great for picking up shorebirds during migration

-sportfish such as largemouth bass, catfish, and trout for stocking public
+The A.E.
+Wood Fish Hatchery exists primarily to raise sportfish such as largemouth bass, catfish, and trout for stocking public waters.

 Walk all the way up to the fence corner and you’ll have an elevated view of nearly the whole property.
 A scope is seriously useful here, especially when looking for shorebirds, but you’ll see birds with just binoculars too.
 Just take your time and scan the area.

 This location is most valuable during spring migration as shorebirds are moving through.
 Focus especially on any ponds that are mostly empty but still have 1-3 inches of standing water, the shorebirds often congregate heavily around these.

 Past highlights include Marbled and Hudsonian Godwit, Stilt Sandpiper, American Golden-plover, Semi-palmated Plover, American Avocet, Red-breasted Merganser, Cinnamon Teal, Greater Scaup, Ringed Kingfisher, and Yellow-headed Blackbird.